tiancivalen/tiancivalen.github.io/_pages/about.md

 ---

 I am **Tianci Zhang (张天慈)**, currently working at Nanjing Forestry University.
 Before joining NJFU, I studied at Nanjing University of Aeronautics and Astronautics and Queen Mary University of London, and obtained a PhD degree from NUAA in 2018.
-My research interest lies in data-driven optimisation and intelligent vehicles.
+My research interest mainly lies in data-driven optimisation and intelligent vehicles.